 Snow & Ice Management for Critical Sites

-We provide our clients with customized winter site management plans that feature our comprehensive, SN9001 accredited, eight-step snow and ice management program.
+We provide our clients with customized winter site management plans.

 The central focus of every one of our snow and ice management plans is risk mitigation and safety.
 Perficut leads the industry in this area because we understand that the safety and accessibility of your site can have a dramatic impact on your business’ profitability.
 We also know that the best way to avoid weather-related incidents is to plan, and the best way to avoid weather-related claims is to document.
 Accordingly, our site management plans involve advanced planning and ongoing documentation.
 Finally, we know that even the best plans won’t work unless they are followed, so our program includes four levels of review, including an audit by an independent outside auditor.
 Here’s an overview of the steps we take for our clients:

 - Train our employees to be the best-of-the-best.

 - Inspect each site before the winter season begins.

 - Create a snow map showing what services will be performed and when.

 - Monitor the weather closely and keep you updated on our cleanup progress.

 - Perform snow removal, including plowing, when winter weather hits.